 I talked a bit about this in my last post, but essentially, I build links that drive referral traffic.

-Instead of my focus being on building links ranking in Google, my main intention is to drive traffic.
+When I start, my focus is not ranking in Google, my main focus is to drive traffic.

 If you’re just starting a new blog, I’d recommend setting a target of at least 4 guest posts per month on blogs with similar or higher domain authority to yours.